patterncat/demo-jpms-monitor/README.md

+> :arrow_upper_right: This README only covers one section of the demo.
+> The [master branch](../../tree/master) contains more information.

 # Implied Readability

 This branch shows how _implied readability_ allows the _monitor_ module to use _monitor.observer.alpha_ without requiring _monitor.observer_ even though that module's API is needed as well.